 Acceptable dress must be appropriately sized and fitted.
 NO baggy, sagging, or excessively tight clothing is permitted.
-Clothing that is distressed or that has rips/holes in it is not to be worn even with tights/sweats under.
+Clothing that is distressed or that has rips/holes in it is not to be worn.
 Clothing with profane or obscene pictures and/or lettering or which refers to alcohol, tobacco, drugs, firearms, or related material is prohibited.
 Judgment of an administrator in matters of dress and appearance is final.
 Attire cannot be altered and must conform to the following requirements: